differint/differint/README.md

 Main Function | Usage
 ------------- | -----
-GLpoint | Computes the GL differintegral at a point
+[GLpoint](https://github.com/differint/differint/wiki/GLpoint) | Computes the GL differintegral at a point [GL](https://github.com/differint/differint/wiki/GL) | Computes the GL differintegral over an entire array of function values using the Fast Fourier Transform
+[GLI](https://github.com/differint/differint/wiki/GLI) | Computes the improved GL differintegral over an entire array of function values
+[CRONE](https://github.com/differint/differint/wiki/CRONE) | Calculates the GL derivative approximation using the CRONE operator.
-GL | Computes the GL differintegral over an entire array of function values using the Fast Fourier Transform GLI | Computes the improved GL differintegral over an entire array of function values CRONE | Calculates the GL derivative approximation using the CRONE operator.
+[RLpoint](https://github.com/differint/differint/wiki/RLpoint) | Computes the RL differintegral at a point [RL](https://github.com/differint/differint/wiki/RL) | Computes the RL differintegral over an entire array of function values using matrix methods
+[CaputoL1point](https://github.com/differint/differint/wiki/CaputoL1point) | Computes the Caputo differintegral at a point using the L1 algorithm
+[CaputoL2point](https://github.com/differint/differint/wiki/CaputoL2point) | Computes the Caputo differintegral at a point using the L2 algorithm
-RLpoint | Computes the RL differintegral at a point
+[CaputoL2Cpoint](https://github.com/differint/differint/wiki/CaputoL2Cpoint) | Computes the Caputo differintegral at a point using the L2C algorithm
-RL | Computes the RL differintegral over an entire array of function values using matrix methods CaputoL1point | Computes the Caputo differintegral at a point using the L1 algorithm CaputoL2point | Computes the Caputo differintegral at a point using the L2 algorithm CaputoL2Cpoint | Computes the Caputo differintegral at a point using the L2C algorithm PCsolver | Solves IVPs for fractional ODEs of the form ${}^CD^\alpha[y(x)]=f(x,y(x))$ using the predictor-corrector method
+[PCsolver](https://github.com/differint/differint/wiki/PCsolver) | Solves IVPs for fractional ODEs of the form ${}^CD^\alpha[y(x)]=f(x,y(x))$ using the predictor-corrector method

 Auxiliary Function | Usage
 ------------------ | -----
-isInteger | Determine if a number is an integer isPositiveInteger | Determine if a number is an integer, and if it is greater than 0 checkValues | Used to check for valid algorithm input types GLIinterpolat | Define interpolating coefficients for the improved GL algorithm functionCheck | Determines if algorithm function input is callable or an array of numbers test_func | Testing function for docstring examples poch | Computes the Pochhammer symbol
+[isInteger](https://github.com/differint/differint/wiki/isInteger) | Determine if a number is an integer [isPositiveInteger](https://github.com/differint/differint/wiki/isPositiveInteger) | Determine if a number is an integer, and if it is greater than 0
+[checkValues](https://github.com/differint/differint/wiki/checkValues) | Used to check for valid algorithm input types [GLIinterpolat](https://github.com/differint/differint/wiki/GLIinterpolat) | Define interpolating coefficients for the improved GL algorithm
+[functionCheck](https://github.com/differint/differint/wiki/functionCheck) | Determines if algorithm function input is callable or an array of numbers
+[poch](https://github.com/differint/differint/wiki/poch) | Computes the Pochhammer symbol
-Gamma | Computes the gamma function, an extension of the factorial to complex numbers Beta | Computes the beta function, a function related to the binomial coefficient MittagLeffler | Computes the two parameter Mittag-Leffler function, which is important in the solution of fractional ODEs GLcoeffs | Determines the convolution filter composed of generalized binomial coefficients used in the GL algorithm RLcoeffs | Calculates the coefficients used in the RLpoint and RL algorithms RLmatrix | Determines the matrix used in the RL algorithm PCcoeffs | Determines the coefficients used in the PC algorithm
+[Gamma](https://github.com/differint/differint/wiki/Gamma) | Computes the gamma function, an extension of the factorial to complex numbers
+[Beta](https://github.com/differint/differint/wiki/Beta) | Computes the beta function, a function related to the binomial coefficient
+[MittagLeffler](https://github.com/differint/differint/wiki/MittagLeffler) | Computes the two parameter Mittag-Leffler function, which is important in the solution of fractional ODEs
+[GLcoeffs](https://github.com/differint/differint/wiki/GLcoeffs) | Determines the convolution filter composed of generalized binomial coefficients used in the GL algorithm
+[RLcoeffs](https://github.com/differint/differint/wiki/RLcoeffs) | Calculates the coefficients used in the RLpoint and RL algorithms
+[RLmatrix](https://github.com/differint/differint/wiki/RLmatrix) | Determines the matrix used in the RL algorithm [PCcoeffs](https://github.com/differint/differint/wiki/PCcoeffs) | Determines the coefficients used in the PC algorithm

 ## Contribute
 To contribute to this project, see the [contributing guidelines](https://github.com/snimpids/differint/blob/master/CONTRIBUTING.md).